 The train pulled in and we all boarded.
 From the time the train entered the station until we were en route to the Central Station was less than 5 minutes.
 The seats were comfortable if not a bit tight.
 At least on my trips the train was a near ghost town.
 There was plenty of room to sit and to store your luggage near your seat.

 Once aboard, it took less than 20 minutes to make it to the Central Station.
 The ticket checkers came and were very nice – two young women working in tandem, swiping cards and greeting every guest.
 The train is equipped with WiFi but on both my trips (in and outbound) it didn’t connect quickly not did it stay connected.
-I think I was able to get a quick FourSquare Check-In done (does anyone really care about FourSquare anymore?) and the next thing I knew we were pulling into the Central Station.
+I think I was able to get a quick social media check and the next thing I knew we were pulling into the Central Station.

-I had two big concerns about taking this train into the City: 1) missing the train and having to wait 30-60 minutes for the next one because of maintenance, etc on the tracks and 2) leaving the Central Station and walking the wrong way to my hotel.
+My two biggest concerns about taking this train into the City: 1) missing the train and having to wait 30-60 minutes for the next one because of maintenance, etc on the tracks; and 2) leaving the Central Station and walking the wrong way to my hotel.
 I knew my hotel was less than a 10 minute walk from the station, but if I went out the wrong door and started wandering down the street the wrong way, it would extend my transit time.
-Luckily I did some research before I left (as I usually travel without data on my mobile devices) and found the proper exit and upon hitting the street, I saw the Sheraton just a couple blocks away.
+Luckily I did some research before I left and found the proper exit and upon hitting the street, I saw the Sheraton just a couple blocks away.

 Next time I fly into Stockholm, I wouldn’t think twice about taking the ARN Express — and quite honestly, I didn’t put a whole hell of a lot of thought into the train.
-It was much cheaper than a taxi, got me where I wanted to go, very quickly and it felt very safe.
+It was much cheaper than a taxi, got me where I wanted to go, very quickly and safely.
 I would also highly recommend this mode of transport for anyone visiting the City.
-I do wish Chicago had a nice high speed, direct train that would take you from ORD to the Loop – having a connected Subway is a great benefit, but I think we, as Chicagoans, need to step up our game.
+I do wish Chicago had a nice high speed, direct train that would take you from ORD to the Loop.
+Having a connected Subway is a great benefit, but I think we, as Chicagoans, need to step up our game.

 How did you transit from ARN to the Central of Stockholm?
-Do you did the high speed trains or do you prefer the easy of a taxi after an overnight trans-Atlantic flight?
+Do you dig the high speed trains or do you prefer the easy of a taxi after a long flight?
 What Cities do you think have the best Airport – City Center Transport options?

 TSA announced earlier today that they will be enhancing security measures at certain airports with direct flights to the United States.
 As always, the TSA reserves the right to search your person and both your checked luggage and your hand luggage.
 While they examine your items they may ask you to power up some of your electronic devices and if they do not power up (no charge or a broken device) then they may not be permitted on board the aircraft.